 Also in Europe, the EOBD system (European On Board Diagnostic) was introduced (following the model as in US), which became mandatory after 2000 for gasoline engines, and for diesel engines after 2003.

-Along with the implementation of the OBD-II system, there was also a revolution in the field of standardization requirements in car diagnostics, including:
+Along with the implementation of the OBD2 system, there was also a revolution in the field of standardization requirements in car diagnostics, including:

 - standardized diagnostic plug connector – 16-pin DLC (Data Link Connector),